 “Enough,” I hissed.

-Before he could reply, Father shoved a drink in Javis’s hand; his eyes were sharp with disappointment tinged with warning.
+Before he could reply, Father shoved a drink in Javis’s hand; his eyes were sharp with disappointment.

 Madam Gazis raised her glass and offered a few words of kindness before encouraging us to drink to the life and death of Grandpa Plaka.